russross/s3fslite/README.md

 *   `readdir` requests do *not* send off file attribute requests.
     The original code effectively issues a `getattr` request to S3 for each file when directories are listed.
-The cache is not consulted, but the results are put in the cache.
+The cache was not consulted, but the results were put in the cache.

     This behavior made listing directories ridiculously slow.
 It appears to have been an attempt to optimize (by priming the